Arlo-real/reverseqr/README.md

 ## Quick Start (for testing with localhost)

 > [!IMPORTANT]
-> Reverseqr uses the crypto.sublte in the browser, which is only available in a secure context (localhost or https) therefore, the whole app will not work correctly if this is not the case (for exaple when testing using a second device on the same network).
+> Reverseqr uses the crypto.sublte in the browser, which is only available in a secure context (localhost or https) therefore, the whole app will not work correctly if this is not the case (for example when testing using a second device on the same network).
-In such condotions, the page will load, but not display any QR code or connection code and not permit any data tranfer this however indicates that the server is working fine
+In such conditions, the page will load, but not display any QR code or connection code and not permit any data transfer.
+This however indicates that the server is working fine.
 [More info](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/subtle)

 ### Installation